mpv-player/mpv/DOCS/contribute.md

 - All new code must be LGPLv2.1+ licensed, or come with the implicit agreement that it will be relicensed to LGPLv2.1+ later (see ``Copyright`` in the repository root directory).
+  Changes in files with more liberal licenses (such as BSD, MIT, or ISC) are assumed to be dual-licensed under LGPLv2.1+ and the license indicated in the file header.
 - You must be either the exclusive author of the patch, or acknowledge all authors involved in the commit message.
 If you take 3rd party code, authorship and copyright must be properly acknowledged.
 If the license of the code is not LGPLv2.1+, this must be mentioned.
+- These license statements are legally binding.
 - Don't use fake names (something that looks like an actual names, and may be someone else's name, but is not your legal name).
 Using a pseudonyms is allowed if it can be used to identify or contact you, even if whatever